bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 ## 2. CANOpen Communication

 ###2.1 CANOpen message basic structure

+To send CANOpen message, we first need to know the structure of the message.
+CANOpen message consists of

+1. COB-ID ()
+2. Data length
+3. Data (0~8bytes)

+For the COB-ID, it

+CANOpen message consists of

 With given setup for CAN protocol as explained in Chapter 1, we can now send or receive CANOpen messages.
 The structure consists of CANOpen message has following

 ### 2.2 Send CANOpen message